leonhfr/honeybadger/README.md

 Honey Badger is a UCI-compliant chess engine written in Go.
 Honey Badger is not a complete chess software and requires a UCI-compatible graphical user interface (GUI) to be used comfortably.

-While being a toy project used for learning, it is working and actively maintained.
+While it is a toy project used for learning, it's working and is actively maintained.
 Fair warning: it is not very strong.

 Key features include: